 Please see the Fund Factsheet for the Eligibility Criteria and the process.

 Create your online project page which will match you to the Community Transition Fund (Crowdfund).
 Here Sefton Council will ask you some additional questions about your project.
-To take part, you must complete your project page, pitch to the Community Transition Fund (Crowdfund) fund and submit your project for verification by the 18th of September.
+To take part, you must complete your project page, pitch to the Community Transition Fund (Crowdfund) fund and submit your project for verification by the 8th September.

 We can offer support with Administrative Help, Budgeting, Business Advice, Business Plans, Campaigning, Copywriting, Event Management, Financial Advice, Fundraising Advice, Legal Advice, Mentoring, Negotiation, Planning, Project Management, Strategy, Team Management, Training, Web Development, Capacity Building, Governance & Charity Legals